What You Should Do If a Claims Adjuster Calls After Your Accident

 When Will the Insurance Adjuster Call?

-Should I Keep Calling the Insurance Adjuster?
+Should I Keep Calling an Unresponsive Insurance Adjuster?

 What if the Adjuster Isn’t Calling Me Back